cloudmesh-community/sp19-222-101/project-report/report.md

 calculated.
 In this case we can get into the weeds of the path, I don't need a derivation but equations can be helpful.

-:wave: check how to seed a table and figure
+:wave: :heavy_check_mark: check how to seed a table and figure

 :wave: math in text can be shown with ^ and _ for super and power scripts by putting in between money signs $ $.